Aspectize/DBLogException/README.md

 Download extension package from aspectize.com:
 - in the portal, goto extension section
-- browse extension, and find BootstrapSwitch
+- browse extension, and find DBLogException
 - download package and unzip it into your local WebHost Applications directory; you should have a DBLogException directory next to your app directory.

 # 2 - Configuration